 - Food – its shoots are edible and tasty.

-- Flooring – it’s the incredibly dense and strong fibers found in Moso Bamboo that make it strong enough to be manufactured into durable flooring planks.
+- Flooring is the incredibly dense and strong fibers found in Moso Bamboo that make it strong enough to be manufactured into durable flooring planks.

 How does it grow?

-As with all species of bamboo, Moso grows fast and can quickly reach heights of over 90 ft.
-For proof, just look at this video series that tracked the growth of Moso bamboo over a two-year period:
+As with all bamboo species, Moso grows fast and can quickly reach heights of over 90 ft.
+For proof, look at this video series that tracked the growth of Moso bamboo over a two-years:

 And that’s not even in its native environment; imagine how fast it could have grown in China!

 Moso bamboo can spread through sexual reproduction… I mean, it’s pollinated by bees; get your head out of the gutter!
 But the most common type of reproduction for the Moso plant is asexual because it only flowers and seeds roughly once every 50 years.

 Panda bears are beloved by most humans, so we would be right to rebuke anyone wanting to harm them.
 Not only are they adorable (see below picture for proof), but they’re also endangered.

 So the last thing anyone wants to do is take away their food source.
-Now, you probably already know that pandas only eat bamboo, and you’re thinking that regardless of the other benefits of bamboo, you don’t want to take the plant from the pandas.
+Now, you probably already know that pandas only eat bamboo, and you think that regardless of the other benefits of bamboo, you don’t want to take the plant from the pandas.

 That about wraps up this blog on the incredible, almost magical, bamboo plant, and I’d like to hear from you in the comments below.